 What does this list tell me?
 That I rely A LOT on broccoli and salad as sides.
 Perhaps it’s time to branch out a bit!?
 I'm going to refer to Anna's post here on simple sides when I'm planning meals over the coming weeks.

 One of My Family’s "Go-To Meals": Bacon, Black Eyed Pea, and Kale Soup

 Everyone in my house likes a version of this soup.

-My 11 year old, Ellie, only likes the broth.
+My 11-year-old, Ellie, only likes the broth.
 The bowl she serves herself is often mostly broth with just a few beans.
-Caroline, my 14 year old, loves this soup except for the kale.
+Caroline, my 14-year-old, loves this soup except for the kale.
 The bowl she serves herself is typically the complete opposite of Ellie’s bowl.
 Caroline loves the beans and prefers less broth.
-I don’t worry that neither likes the kale.
-The kale cooks in the broth, so some of the nutrients from the kale find their way into the tasty, parmesan infused broth.
+I don’t worry that neither likes kale.
+The kale cooks in the broth, so some of the nutrients from the kale find their way into the tasty, parmesan-infused broth.
 And eventually, they might end up trying the kale again.

 I’ve made this soup for years.
 It’s inspired by/adapted from a pasta recipe, Orecchiette with Shell Beans, Proscuitto, and Parmigiano-Reggiano in Alfred Portale Simple Pleasures: Home Cooking from the Gotham Bar and Grill's Acclaimed Chef.

 It’s quick and easy.
 And I typically have the ingredients on hand.
 It can truly be made in 30 minutes!

 At some point, I decided to change the recipe up a bit.
 I began adding a lot more broth, a hunk of parmesan cheese (this gives the broth a lovely rich flavor), and black-eyed peas.

 And it slowly transformed into soup, rather than a sauce for pasta.